stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Slips relies on Zeek detecions for this, but it is done with our own Zeek scripts located in zeek-scripts/icmps-scans.zeek.
 The scripts detects three types of ICMP scans: 'ICMP-Timestamp', 'ICMP-Address', 'ICMP-AddressMask'.

-we detect an icmp scan every 5,10,15 etc. different icmp packets.
+We detect a scan every threshold.
+So we generate an evidence when there is 5,10,15, .. etc. ICMP established connections to different IPs.

+Slips does this detection using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek for zeek and pcap files and using the portscan module for binetflow files.

 # Connections Made By Slips